yngtdd/hyperspace/benchmarks/README.rst

 Benchmarks
 ----------

-These results are obtained by running our optimizers on the set of benchmark functions provided in Table 2 of http://www.automl.org/papers/13-BayesOpt_EmpiricalFoundation.pdf
+These results are obtained by running the distributed optimizers on the set of benchmark functions provided in Table 2 of http://www.automl.org/papers/13-BayesOpt_EmpiricalFoundation.pdf

-All optimizers are run with default values and with `n_calls=200`.
-Runs are repeated 10 times.
+All optimizers are run with default values and with `n_calls=50`.
+Runs are repeated five times.
+Here we report the results of the best HyperSpace rank for each of the benchmarks.
+The results from all the of the distributed ranks on each benchmark can be found in the respective benchmark directories.

 Branin
 ------

-To reproduce, run `python bench_branin.py`
+To reproduce, run `mpirun -n 4 python bench_branin.py --results_dir ./branin/results`

 =========== =============== ============ =================== ================== ======================
 Method      Minimum         Best minimum Mean f_calls to min Std f_calls to min Fastest f_calls to min